Recurring Billing

 2. Your business costs

 A standard method of pricing is to determine the cost of delivering the service to your market.
 What you need to keep in mind is this must include both fixed costs and variable costs.
 The fixed costs should be spread out over the number of customers you’re looking to attract and manage in your subscription business.
-All your business’s operating costs and overhead should be included in this calculation.
+All your business’s bottom-line operating costs and overhead should be included in this calculation.

 You should also consider your customer acquisition cost (CAC)—the amount it costs to turn a potential customer into a paying customer.
-This important metric can obviously change over time and should be monitored and factored into your pricing.
+This important metric can change over time and should be monitored and factored into your pricing.

 3. Your competition